keygen-sh/keygen-relay/SPEC.md

 While the aforementioned intermediary-based workaround can work — it's brittle.
 And it requires human intervention, which just doesn't really work in the age of cloud computing and autoscaling.
-For example, you couldn't use this workaround to license an on-premise server, where you wanted to only allow the customer to use 20 concurrent processes at one time — it just wouldn't be feasible to ask a human to hop on their phone and activate nodes in an autoscaling k8s cluster as it autoscales.
+For example, you couldn't use this workaround to license on-premise software, where you wanted to only allow the customer to use 20 concurrent processes at one time — it just wouldn't be feasible to ask a human to hop on their phone and activate nodes in an autoscaling k8s cluster as it autoscales.